I do not own Transformers, only my OC.

 "I don't know Ironhide, you could kill a 'con just by walking by them right now."
 I covered my nose.
 "You smell awful."
 And for someone made of metal that was an achievement.
 Aromas didn't saturate their alloy like they did human skin.

 "Sulfur," he explained.
 "It's a component of the weapon we were building."

 "Yuck!
 Good thing I'm not allergic."

 A snort was hindered by my hand.

 "You can undress if you want."

 I whacked his helm.
-"Not funny," I blushed.
+"Not funny."
 How could he say that in public?
 The bath wasn't even private!

 "That'll be remedied in a few minutes."

 "Ha!
 As if hot water could purify your mind."
-I lay my stomach down upon his helm.
+I leaned forward and pressed my stomach against his helm.
 "How many baths did you take when I was sick?"